steverobbins/magedownload-cli/README.md

 ### `download`

-    $ magedownload.phar download <file>
+    $ magedownload.phar download <file> <destination>

-Downloads the specified file.
+Downloads the specified file to the given destination.

-Files are download to the directory the command is executed from.
+If no destination is given, the file is downloaded to the directory the command is executed from.

 ### `info`